yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-freelance-musician.md

 > But there is a better way.

 Instead of waiting to get picked, you can take control of the pricing power.
-I wrote an article about [how to use content marketing to grow their career](/blog/how-musicians-can-grow-their-audience-with-content-marketing/).
+I wrote an article about [how to use content marketing to grow your music career](/blog/how-musicians-can-grow-their-audience-with-content-marketing/).
 I strongly believe that musicians can get control of their music careers and enjoy their time doing it.

 ## What makes being a musician enjoyable?